lisah-roe/module-content/msc-software-development-2/week-06/lab/README.md

 #### On Windows

+Install docker desktop from: https://www.docker.com/products/docker-desktop/

+##### NOTE

-You need to ensure the wsl (Windows subsystem for Linux) is enabled and that you have installed the 'kernal update package'.
+You MAY need to ensure the wsl (Windows subsystem for Linux) is enabled and that you have installed the 'kernal update package'.

 Docker documentation is here  [installing Docker on Windows] (https://docs.docker.com/desktop/windows/wsl/)